PX4/PX4-user_guide/en/getting_started/basic_flight_modes.md

 # Basic PX4 Flight Modes

 During setup you will be asked to assign a Mode Switch on your Remote Control.
-With it you will be able to switch modes during flight and ask the aircraft to act in a different way depending on your needs.
+With it you will be able to switch flight modes during flight and ask the aircraft to act in a different way depending on your needs.

 Depending on the amount of assistance the Flight controller commits to you during flight you will have three main flight modes categories that you can use in PX4.

-•	Manual Modes
+  **•	Manual Modes

-•	Assisted Modes
+  **•	Assisted Modes

-•	Autonomous Modes
+  **•	Autonomous Modes

 You have to remember that the flight modes have a slightly different way of behavior depending on the air-frame.
 There are differences between Airplane, Multicopter and VTOL modes so we will explain it in brief on this page.